bc-anaisabel/juniperus_paper/README.md

 1) Denoising Illumina MiSeq pair-end data (amptk)
 2) Creating the OTU table and assigning taxonomy (amptk)
 3) Assigning trophic mode of OTus (FunGuild inside amptk)
-4) Analyzing alpha- and beta diversity using R
+4) Analyzing alpha- and beta-diversity using R

+All the data associated with this project are deposited in [OSF](https://osf.io)

 ## Citation